Healing and wholeness

 Healing at All Saints

 Healing ministry is a big part of what we offer at All Saints.
-It isn't for everyone, though since we have introduced prayer for healing into our 9.30 Sunday Parish Eucharist when there is a 5th Sunday, the majority of those present have participated, and, they would attest, benefited from it.
+It isn't for everyone, though when we have introduced prayer for healing into our Sunday Parish Eucharist, the majority of those present have participated, and, they would attest, benefited from it.

 Do ask to be included on our prayer list.
 In fact, we have two - a private one that ministers use in their private prayer and devotion, and a public one.
 These names are included in the Weekly Prayer sheet in Good News For Nettleham and on this website, and are offered regularly in Eucharists and Morning and Evening Prayer.
 Send your request via the Parish Office, or speak to one of the clergy or to Jean Gledhill.

-Do place the name of someone (it may be yourself) that you wan to pray for, on a paper square which you will find by our Prayer Board.
+Do place the name of someone (it may be yourself) that you wan to pray for, on a paper square which you will find by our candle stand in church.
 Make a prayer yourself as you do it.
-On Thursdays at the 9.30 Eucharist we offer all the prayers from this board.
+We offer all the prayers that are left with us.
 You can either just put a name, or say what healing you would specifically like us to pray for.

-We hold a service on the third Sunday of every month, in church, at 6.00pm, when we offer simple prayer, meditate quietly on scripture and offer laying on of hands and anointing.
+We hold a service on the first Sunday of every month, in church, at 4.00pm, when we offer simple prayer and meditate quietly on scripture.
+Many people find this service to be a time of peace and healing.
+We also offer a healing service on the third Sunday of the month when we offer laying on of hands and anointing.
 A regular group has this as a very important part of their christian life, and you will be made very welcome, respecting your privacy and the sensitivity of the concerns you may be bringing to the church and to Jesus Christ.

 Whatever your needs, we are here for you.
 Our clergy and other members of the ministry team will pray for you, visit at home or in hospital, and give you advice about healing and God's love for you.
 We can direct you to more specialist ministries if you feel you need them, including counselling and deliverance.